Vincent Sheheen: Pension reform and funding

 In 2016, South Carolina's public pensions were in crisis.
-The pension's unfunded liability had reached an unsustainable level exceeding $22 billion dollars and the outlook was bleak.
-The leadership of the Senate asked Senator Sheheen to co-chair a joint Senate and House committee to study the state's pensions and develop solutions to the pending insolvency.
-Working with Representative Herbkershman, Sheheen developed a pension reform plan that changed the state's investment strategy, reformed the pensions' governance and operations, and responsibly invested millions of state dollars into drawing down the unfunded liability.
+The pension's unfunded liability had reached an unsustainable level exceeding $22 billion and the outlook was bleak.
+The leadership of the Senate asked Sheheen to co-chair a joint Senate and House committee to study the state's pensions and develop solutions to the pending insolvency.
+Working with Representative Bill Herbkershman, Sheheen developed a pension reform plan that changed the state's investment strategy, reformed the pensions' governance and operations, and responsibly invested millions of state dollars into drawing down the unfunded liability.
 These decisions were tough, but necessary.
 As a result, South Carolina's public pensions are on much firmer footing, paying down outstanding debt, reducing the long term amortization period, and investing more wisely for the future.

 Expanding four-year-old kindergarten

-South Carolina's state-funded, full-day kindergarten was created in 2006 as a result of the Abbeville lawsuit, covering only 3,241 students in poverty at a cost of $23 million dollars.
+South Carolina's state-funded, full-day kindergarten was created in 2006 as a result of the Abbeville lawsuit, covering only 3,241 students in poverty at a cost of $23 million.
 Despite national research on the importance of early education, the program remained static for six years without educating any more than this small number of children.
 In 2013, Sheheen led an effort to expand four-year-old kindergarten (4K) to all at-risk children in the state.
 The effort successfully increased 4K coverage to 2,380 additional children in 17 new districts.
-In 2014, Sheheen built a coalition with the Majority Leader, Senator Peeler, to expand 4K and codify it into permanent law.
+In 2014, Sheheen built a coalition with the Majority Leader, Senator Harvey Peeler, to expand 4K and codify it into permanent law.
 That effort led to expansion covering 64 of the 82 school districts in the state with an additional 2,040 children served.
 From his role as chairman of the Education/Finance subcommittee, Sheheen has continued his push to expand 4K opportunities in South Carolina.
-The state currently serves approximately 12,000 four-year-olds living in poverty in 64 counties due to this investment of $82 million dollars annually.
+The state currently serves approximately 12,000 four-year-olds living in poverty in 64 counties due to this investment of $82 million annually.